zopefoundation/zope.wfmc/README.txt

     ActivityStarted(Activity('Publication.review'))
     WorkItemFinished('ed_review')
     ActivityFinished(Activity('Publication.review'))
+    Author `bob` selected
     Transition(Activity('Publication.review'), Activity('Publication.prepare'))
     ActivityStarted(Activity('Publication.prepare'))

 Now when we transitioned to the editorial review activity, we started it, because each of the input transitions had happened.
 Our editorial review application automatically sent the work back to preparation, because there were technical comments.
+Of course the author is still `bob`.
 Let's address the comments:

     >>> item = authors['bob'].work_list.pop()
     >>> item.summary()